Dev1an/eID-Reader/README.md

 All information can be saved and/or printed.

-The application runs in an App Sandbox (without internet connection) and is open source.
+The application runs in an App Sandbox (Apples security mechanism) without internet connection, and is completely open source.
 So you can be sure that it does not leak confidential information.
 </td><td>Met deze kaartlezer kan je eenvoudig de informatie van een Belgische identiteitskaart uitlezen.
 Er is geen driver of java vereist.

 Volgende informatie is beschikbaar: